hatnote/weeklypedia/README.md

 Weeklypedia
 ===========

 Generate a weekly email digest for edit and discussion activity on Wikipedia.
-Gathers Wikipedia data from [Wikimedia Tool Labs ](http://tools.wmflabs.org/) and delivers emails with Mailchimp.
+Gathers Wikipedia data from [Wikimedia Toolforge ](http://tools.wmflabs.org/) and delivers emails with Mailchimp.

 ## Localization
 Interested in helping us translate the newsletter to a